1. What is accessible and inclusive yoga?

 4. What if I am not part of an underserved community?
 Can I still come to your studio?

 Our goal is to bring people together, break down barriers, and provide a safe, welcoming, and inclusive space for everyone.

 5. What should I bring with me to class and what should I wear?

 Bring your yoga mat, water bottle, and eye pillow (if you don't have one, we have some at the studio).
 You should wear whatever is comfortable for your body.
-This includes typical yoga gear, basketball shorts, sweats, T-shirts, tank tops, etc. And yes, you can wear socks if you'd prefer.
+This includes typical yoga gear, basketball shorts, sweats, T-shirts, tank tops, etc. And yes, you can wear socks!

 Come check out the studio!
 We'd love to have you join our community of accessibility, inclusion and body positivity!